 Get paid for your opinion by becoming a mystery shopper.
 As a mystery shopper, you may be assigned to shop anywhere from Pizza Hut to IKEA.
 Some mystery shopping companies even assign shoppers to test spa services.
 After finishing your shop, you’ll rate the company’s service, timeliness, quality and more.

 Make sure to research mystery companies before signing up, as many are legitimate, but there are scams out there.
 According to one frequent mystery shopper, the average pay is $8 to $25 per assignment, plus reimbursement of expenses, but some assignments can bring in up to $60.

 Another way to share your opinion is through online surveys, which can pay up to $95 but are usually closer to $1 to $2 each and take about 10 to 15 minutes to complete.
 One benefit of surveys is that you can complete them quickly from the comfort of your own home.
-Survey Junkie and Ipsos Panel are some of our favorite — and legitimate! — survey companies.
+Survey Junkie is one of our favorites — and legitimate! — survey companies.

 You are the Creative Type

 We’re all aware of the meditative — and budget gift-giving — benefits of crafting.
 But you can get even more mileage out of your creations by selling them through marketplaces like Etsy, Artfire and Handmade by Amazon.

 Creating goods is only half of the recipe for selling successfully online — you’ll need to also consider the effort needed for promotion, organization and working with customers.
 We talked to one Etsy shop owner who put a focus on service to grow sales to 70,000 a month.